 to save sinners by His grace, from His wrath, and for His glory,

-while honoring the holiness of His name.
+in a way that honors the holiness of His great name.

-loving the darkness, and hating the light,
+loving the darkness and hating the light,

 and the penalty for our rebellion is eternal punishment and exile.